-Based on the "Construction Material Recycling Act (Construction Recycling Law)," we are working to enforce proper measures through a simultaneous patrol throughout Japan.
+Based on the "Construction Material Recycling Act (Construction Material Recycling Law)," we are working to enforce proper measures through a simultaneous patrol throughout Japan.
+In September 2014, the MLIT developed the Construction Recycling Promotion Plan 2014, which sets out our basic approach, targets and specific policies for promoting CDW recycling.
+We have been working on various policies throughout the plan period, which ends in FY 2018.